jupyterlab/jupyterlab/packages/services/README.md

 A _kernel connection_ represents a single client connecting to a kernel over a websocket.
 Typically only one kernel connection handles comms for any given kernel.
 The kernel connection is disposed when the client no longer has a need for the connection.
-Disposing a kernel does not cause the kernel to shut down.
-However, if a kernel is shut down, (eventually) all of its kernel connections will be disposed.
+Disposing a kernel connection does not cause the kernel to shut down.
+However, if a kernel is shut down, (eventually) all of its kernel connections should be disposed if they were initiated from a kernel manager.
+If the kernel connections were instantiated outside of a manager, you are responsible for cleaning them up.

 A kernel connection has a number of signals, such as kernel status, kernel connection status, etc.

+#### Kernel manager

+A _kernel manager_ is an object that maintains a list of kernel models by regular polling.
+The kernel manager can instantiate a kernel connection and will manage its lifecycle (e.g., when the kernel is shut down, the connections will be disposed).
+The manager provides some minimal bookkeepping around kernels and their connections.
+Generally, it is easiest to interact with kernels on a server through a manager.

 ### Sessions